jlr84/shn/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine --with some limitations, mentioned below -- for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine -- with some limitations, mentioned below -- for development and testing purposes.
 See deployment section for notes on how to deploy the project for full functionality.

 ### Prerequisites

-Unless stated specifically elsewhere, for individual components, this project requires:
+Unless stated specifically elsewhere (for individual components) this project requires:
 (1) Ubuntu 16.04 LTS

 Download and install from the Ubuntu website: